astraly-labs/pui-genesis/README.md

 # pui-genesis

-Genesis state for various pui networks
+This Repository contains the initial genesis state for a number of different pui networks:

+- devnet
+- testnet (TBD)
+- mainnet (TBD)